tenox7/ttyplot/README.md

 ```

 ### ttyplot erases screen when exiting
-it's because of [alternate screen](https://invisible-island.net/xterm/xterm.faq.html#xterm_tite), likely this will work around it:
+it's because of [alternate screen](https://invisible-island.net/xterm/xterm.faq.html#xterm_tite) in xterm-ish terminals, if you use one of these this will likely work around it:

 ```
 echo 1 2 3 | TERM=vt100 ttyplot